SchEma453/Final-project-IT-Factory-Manual-Testing-Course/README.md

 # Final-project-IT-Factory-Manual-Testing-Course
-The aim of this project is to use and apply all the knowledge, gained through the course, based on using a live application.
+The aim of this project is to use and apply all the knowledge gained through the course based on using a live application.

 Application under test: *[OrangeHRM](https://opensource-demo.orangehrmlive.com/)*